Ecommerce Personalization Blog

 7. Customer life events as triggers (ft.
 Target)

-Customer "life events" are a class example of customer lifecycle management.
+Customer "life events" are a great example of customer lifecycle management.
 Using knowledge from previous customers, brands can anticipate what customers need on an ongoing basis.

 Below is an example from Target.